How to back up my Mac and get the 3-2-1 data protection punch

 Any files on your MacBook that aren't regularly synced are stored in your iCloud Backup.
 When the Backup feature is turned on, iCloud will take periodic snapshots of unsynced data to ensure you can restore it any time you get a new Mac.

 To ensure the availability of backup data and the best user experience, it's advisable to use the latest macOS version available for your MacBook.
 You must also ensure that your computer meets the minimum system requirements for iCloud.
-You can check them here.
+You can check the requirements here.

 Then, follow the steps below to configure iCloud backup for your Mac: